 Hail & Storm Damage

-Roofing and siding storm damage seems to be more common and severe.
+Roofing storm damage and siding storm damage seems to be more common and severe.
 The most common forms of storm damage are hail, wind and lightning strikes.
 Insurance companies cover all of the types of storm damage.
 The obvious damage is easily identifiable, but the smaller less visible damage can often times cause the most damage in the long term and requires a trained eye to identify.
 Understanding how insurance companies evaluate home owner claims for hail, wind and lightning damage is the key to ensuring that you are being fairly compensated in the process.
 We assist home owners by meeting with the adjusters during the inspection, auditing the insurance company estimates for covered items, quantities, pricing and local Building Code upgrade requirements.
 Dealing with insurance adjusters and managing construction projects thoroughly is a unique combination of skill sets.
 Countryside Roofing, Siding and Windows is one of the few companies that has mastered this combination of skills.

 Protect Yourself and be wary of the Storm Chasers.